 - Sequence and content (including “knack”)

-- How much “stuff” we need to complete the work
+- How much “stuff” is needed to complete the work

-Standardized work is ALL about PDCA, establishing conditions in which PDCA is possible, and then carrying out structured learning and improvement cycles.
+No matter the type of work, standardized work is all about plan-do-check-act (PDCA), establishing conditions in which PDCA is possible, then carrying out structured learning and improvement cycles.
 That is called science, the scientific method.
 Do we think science isn’t creative?
 Hah — perhaps it often isn’t, but it should be!

-What shall we make of this discussion of standardized work?
+So, what shall we make of this discussion of standardized work?
 Two motivations drove me to write a bit extensively about standardized work.
-First, SW, that most basic of building blocks for any lean system, remains woefully misunderstood, misapplied and often disregarded.
-I think one reason for it being neglected relates to my second motivation.
+The first is to emphasize that standardized work is a fundamental building block for any lean system but remains woefully misunderstood, misapplied, and often disregarded.
+I think one reason it’s neglected relates to my second motivation.

-I want to emphasize that well-designed standardized work will recognize all the social factors that go into producing good quality in a repeatable way.
-Poor design of the work could easily have led to the mistake by the worker and the subsequent quality failure.
+Second, I want to emphasize that well-designed standardized work will recognize all the social factors that go into producing good quality in a repeatable way.
+Poor work design could easily lead to a mistake by the worker and a subsequent quality failure.
 The work design must produce the required output, as defined by the technical requirements, the specifications, and as specified by the engineering design of the product.
 That comes first.
-But, the work design must also include the “human factors” considerations that make it possible to do the job the right way, and even difficult to do it the wrong way.
+But, the work design must also include the “human factors,” the considerations that make it possible to do the job the right way and even difficult to do it the wrong way.

-Which brings us back to the thesis that the technical/process side and the socio/people sides of the equation are equally important.
-At the end of the day, you can’t really separate them.
+These two points bring us back to the thesis that the technical/process side and the socio/people sides of the standard work equation are equally important.
+You can’t separate them.

 Look at your standardized work and structured improvement process (kaizen) — that is where you will find your culture!